 Traffic signs tell you about traffic rules, special hazards, where you are, how to get where you are going and where services are available.

-The shape and color of traffic signs give clues to the type of information they provide:
+The shape and color of traffic signs give indications to the type of information they provide:

-- Regulation Signs usually are white rectangles with black lettering or symbols, but some are different shapes, and some may use red letters or symbols.
+- Regulation Signs normally are white rectangles with black lettering or symbols, but some are different shapes, and some can use red letters or symbols.

-- Warning Signs usually are yellow and diamond-shaped, with black lettering or symbols.
+- Warning Signs usually are yellow and diamond-shaped, with black letters or symbols.

 - Destination Signs are green with white letters and symbols.

 - Service Signs are blue with white letters and symbols.